blackfalcon/articles/general_rants/designers_in_a_developers_world.md

 #A Designer in a Developer's World

 __*Having been a designer and transitioning into a coder via UI development, I have always had a fondness, or obsession if you will, for making the relationships between developers and designers better.
 Each side desperately seeking their identity in an overlapping world, with their own processes and solutions.
-But having learned the principals of agile development, I see huge wins to be gained.
+But having learned the principles of agile development, I see huge wins to be gained.
 Design isn't just for designers.*__

 Agile is changing the way we do business.
 I did a huge spec doc once.
 Once.
 Never to be repeated.
 I won't go into all the details about how agile works, I just want to focus on the lean agile concept of *just in time*.